tetra-framework/tetra/docs/reactive-models.md

 # Reactive Models

 Reactive models in Tetra provide a seamless way to synchronize your database changes with the client-side UI in real-time.
-By inheriting from `ReactiveModel`, your models automatically notify subscribed components whenever an instance is saved or deleted.
+By inheriting from `ReactiveModel`, your models automatically notify subscribed components whenever an instance is saved, created, or deleted.

 ## Overview

 When a `ReactiveModel` is updated on the server:
-- A `post_save` signal triggers a `component.data_updated` message to the model's WebSocket channel.
+- A `post_save` signal triggers a notification.
+    - If created: `component.created` is sent to the **collection channel** (e.g., "demo.todo").
+    - If updated: `component.data_updated` is sent to the **instance channel** (e.g., "demo.todo.236").
-- A `post_delete` signal triggers a `component.removed` message.
+- A `post_delete` signal triggers a `component.removed` message to both channels.
 - Subscribed Tetra [ReactiveComponents](reactive-components.md) receive these messages and update their UI automatically.

 ## Usage